Faiz-3112/Real-Time-Voter-Authentication-System/README.md

 - Face Recognition: The face_recognition library compares the real-time image captured by the webcam with the stored image in the database.
 - Database Management: SQLite3 is used to store and manage voter information securely.
 - Encryption: Sensitive data, such as barcodes, are encrypted using the cryptography.fernet module before being stored in the database.

+## Troubleshooting dlib Installation

+  - If you encounter issues installing dlib directly via pip, follow these steps:

+    1. Download Precompiled Package:

+        Visit [this GitHub repository](https://github.com/z-mahmud22/Dlib_Windows_Python3.x) to download the appropriate dlib package for your Python version.

+    2. Install Manually:

+        After downloading the wheel file, navigate to the directory where it is located and run:

+            pip install dlib-<version>-cp<python_version>-none-win_amd64.whl

+        Replace <version> and <python_version> with the version and Python version of the downloaded package.

+    4. Verify Installation:
+        To ensure dlib is installed correctly, run:

+            import dlib
+            print(dlib.__version__)
+If issues persist, consult the [dlib documentation](http://dlib.net/) or seek help in [relevant forums](https://github.com/dlib/dlib/issues) for additional support.

 ## License